ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/STM32_SPI_Implementation.md

 *
 *   1. Defining the Base Address of SPIx using their Bus Base address *
-*   2. Defining the SPI Register Definition Structure (SPI_RegDef_t) with all SPI registers offset addresses matched to the index of structure
+*   2. Defining the SPI Register Definition Structure (SPI_RegDef_t) with all SPI registers offset
+* addresses matched to the index of structure
 *
 *   3. Typecast the SPIx Peripheral base addresses to SPI_RegDef_t structure variable.
 *
 *   4. Defining the SPIx Peripheral Clock Anable and Disable Macros.
 *
-*   5. Defining the SPIx Peripheral Reset Macros
+*   5. Defining the SPIx Peripheral Reset Macros.
 */